lwd0804/SYDE675Project/README.md

 # Swin Transformer Reproducibility

-We used the official code (https://github.com/microsoft/Swin-Transformer) of the "Swin Transformer: Hierarchical Vision Transformer using Shifted Windows", to reproduce the image classification of the three variants in the original paper and added hyperparameter comparison experiments, ablation experiments, and self-attention module improvement experiments.
+We use the official code (https://github.com/microsoft/Swin-Transformer) of the "Swin Transformer: Hierarchical Vision Transformer using Shifted Windows", to reproduce the image classification of the three variants in the original paper and added hyperparameter comparison experiments, ablation experiments, and self-attention module improvement experiments.

 Among them, the hyperparameter comparison experiment includes learning rate comparison, batch size comparison and num_heads comparison, mainly to modify the config.py provided by the original author.
 The codes are contained in "hyperparameter comparison" folder.
 Replace the original "config.py" in the authors' code with the files in the "hyperparameter comparison" folder to test the performance of the network with different hyperparameters.
 The other setups are the same as the official implementation of the Swin Transformer.